 This course focuses on the role of the nurse in promoting health and reducing risk behaviors of individuals and families across the lifespan.
 It examines examples of nutrition, physical activity, and stress management with emphasis on the impact of genetics, values, lifestyle, and environmental and cultural influences.
 The course emphasizes collaboration with other healthcare providers; integration of practice and policy while developing interventions; and patient teaching as essential functions of the nurse.

-Prerequisite: NUR 3100, 3110, 3140; NUR 3120 or 3121, Corequisite: NUR 3210; PSY 3070
+6 hours of online lecture per week for 7.5 weeks Prerequisite: NUR 3100, 3110, 3140; NUR 3120 or 3121, Corequisite: NUR 3210; PSY 3070